John W. Mecom Jr.

-John W. Mecom Jr. (born 1940) is the chairman of the John W. Mecom company and former owner of the New Orleans Saints NFL football team.
+John W. Mecom Jr. (born 1940) is the chairman of the John W. Mecom company and founder of the New Orleans Saints NFL football team.

+Early life

 Mecom is the son of Texas oilman John W. Mecom Sr. and his wife Mary Elizabeth.
 He was a student at the University of Oklahoma.

 He is the owner and chairman of the John W. Mecom company, which was started by his father.
 The company is primarily involved in real estate and the oil and gas industry.

 John, Jr. followed with his own achievements in the oil and gas industry, and in various real estate ventures.
 He also branched out into professional sports with a special interest in motorsport and football.
 In the early 1960s he formed his own racing team, Mecom Racing that successfully competed throughout the U.S. and had such drivers as Roger Penske, Pedro Rodriguez, AJ Foyt and Jackie Stewart.

 Graham Hill raced his car to victory at the 1966 Indianapolis 500.

-In 1967, Mecom purchased the newly enfranchised New Orleans Saints for $8.5 million from the NFL and became the youngest owner of an NFL franchise.
-He owned the Saints until 1985, when he sold the team for $64 million to New Orleans-native businessman Tom Benson.
+Sports ownership

+On November 1, 1966, the National Football League awarded a team to the city of New Orleans, Louisiana, as spearheaded by businessmen such as David Dixon and politicians such as Congressmen Hale Boggs and Governor John McKeithen, which would play in the 1967 season.
+William G. Helis Jr., Herman Lay, Louis J. Roussel Jr., Jack Sanders, Edgar B. Stern Jr., and John W. Mecom Jr. were the six bidders for the franchise.
+On December 15, 1966, Mecom was the winning bid, purchasing the team for $8.5 million from the NFL and became the youngest owner of an NFL franchise.
+Soon christened as the New Orleans Saints, Mecom spearheaded the black and gold color scheme that the Saints would wear (Dixon had pushed for Mardi Gras colors), which came after testing at Tulane Stadium.
+(The shade of gold used was made darker as to distinguish themselves from the Pittsburgh Steelers, who use a ligher shade of gold that more closely resembled yellow.)
+Tulane Stadium would serve as the first home of the Saints until the Superdome was built, which did not end up being completed until 1975.

+In eighteen seasons as owner, the Saints went 78–176–5, with only 1979 and 1983 seeing the team win more than seven games.
+Owing to his inexperience, Mecom attempted to remedy the team's perpetual troubles with the advice from anyone he could ask, such as the league or the media, which only made things worse.
+The 1980 team lost fourteen games to start the year, and fans started to wear paper bags over their heads with "Aints" on it before one idea to respond to the team "laying an egg" saw the team building and Mecom's apartment bombarded with eggs for a week.